The one MUST DO hike we recommend is the Navajo Loop Queen’s Garden Trail because it’s the best way to see the hoodoos up close.

 At the bottom of the switchbacks, the trail evens out and meanders through the ponderosa pine forest along the canyon floor.

+Follow the signs to the Queen’s Garden Trail.
 Watch for a short spur trail that will take you to the Queen’s Garden.

 Look for the formation known as Queen Victoria.
 It’s a lightly colored rock formation that bares a resemblance to the many statues of Queen Victoria found in Europe.